ejb3ck3tt/Project_GameDev_Pacman/README.md

 You can find the full details of the [documentation here](www/documentation/Milestone2_Ebeckett_s5125717.pdf)

+You can try and play the game by [clicking here](https://editor.p5js.org/ethelbeckett/full/p4yGE2uS2)

 # How to run the project

 - install "Live server" extension in VS code